The Levelwise Finite Generation of Free Tambara Functors: Abstract

 \section{Abstract}

-We prove the levelwise finite generation of free polynomial $G$-Tambara functors in a collection of cases, most notably when $G$ is a finite Dedekind group or when $G \cong C_p \rtimes C_q$, $p > q$ primes.
+We prove the levelwise finite generation of free polynomial $G$-Tambara functors when $G$ is a finite Dedekind group.
 In the process, we establish the permanence of various finiteness conditions under box products and norms $n_H^G$ of Tambara functors, including a weak Hilbert Basis Theorem.